How to track (almost) anything with UTM parameters

 Mind you, you’re not required to fill out all five.
 You can have a UTM with just the campaign tag if you find that useful.

-UTM parameters best practises
+UTM parameters best practices

 Let’s quickly go over the practical side of using UTMs along with some industry-standard best practices.